Carole Pinto Fine Arts

 Vogler initially worked as a professional painter in construction before devoting himself entirely to his artwork.
 He never studied with a formal teacher or worked in a studio, nor did he ever attend a fine art school or academy.
 He was foremost influenced by and an admirer of Sisley, whose palette and technique he adopted.
-Though he did not receive formal instruction from Sisley, the older artists did act as a mentor, certainly advising the less experienced Vogler.
+T, Fellow Impressionisit Alfred Sisley acted as mentor and advised the young Vogler on technique and composition.
 Vogler was also an intimate friend of the renown art critic Aurier, who was the one of first to defend the novelty of the paintings of Van Gogh and Gauguin.
+The artist was also discovered by renown art dealer Ambrose Vollard, who presented his paintings in his Paris gallery.

 French Artist (1852 - 1904)